Crosstalk and transitions between multiple spatial maps in an attractor neural network model of the hippocampus: Collective motion of the activity (II): Motion under an external force

+is the predicted mobility of the clump.
+As expected, for a fixed number $N$ of cells, the velocity increases linearly with $A$ (up to $A_{break}$).
+The slope of this curve is our numerical estimate $\mu_{0,sim}$ for the mobility of the clump.
+This measure of the mobility is in very good agreement with theory, as shown in Fig.~\ref{fig:mob}.

-In 1 dimension, the pinning effect due to the other environments than the one in which the activity is localized is observed in simulations.
+In one dimension, the pinning effect due to the environments other than the one in which the activity is localized is observed in simulations.
 An example is shown in Fig.~\ref{fig:drift} for one realization of the disorder.
-For the parameters values of the simulation of Fig.~\ref{fig:drift}, we find according to (\ref{eq:Ac}) $A_{depin}^{\text{th}}\simeq0.16$.
-This is slightly lower than what was observed in the simulation, $A_{depin}^{\text{sim}}\simeq0.25$.
-A possible explanation for this discrepancy is that the calculation is based on the typical height of barrier, while the relevant obstacles to drift are the barriers of maximal height. $A_{depin}^{\text{th}}$ is therefore expected to be a lower bound to the true depinning force.
-In addition the depinning force, $A_{depin}^{\text{sim}}$, is found to fluctuate from realization to realization, while our theoretical estimate is sample independent.
+For the parameters values of the simulation of Fig.~\ref{fig:drift}, we find, according to (\ref{eq:Ac},\ref{eq:Ac2}), $A_{depin}^{typ}\simeq0.16$ and $A_{depin}^{max}\simeq0.23$.
+In the simulation we observe $A_{depin}^{\text{sim}}\simeq0.25$, in good agreement with $A_{depin}^{max}$ as expected.
+In addition, note that the depinning force, $A_{depin}^{\text{sim}}$, is found to fluctuate from realization to realization, while our theoretical estimate is sample independent.

 We also estimate the force at which the clump disintegrates, under Fig.~\ref{fig:drift} simulation conditions.
-We find $A_{break}^{\text{th}}\simeq 1.82$, in excellent agreement with the results of simulations, $A_{break}^{\text{sim}}\simeq1.8$.
+We find $A_{break}\simeq 1.82$, in excellent agreement with the results of simulations, $A_{break}^{\text{sim}}\simeq1.8$.